microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 in the root signature.
 This validation needs to occur after any dead-code elimation has completed.

-> **Open Question** - could we just use the D3D12
-> `D3D12_VERSIONED_ROOT_SIGNATURE_DESC` datastructures for this, rather than
-> building our own parallel versions?
-If so, could we even try and get D3D's
-> serialization code open-sourced so we don't need to maintain multiple
-> implementations of it?

 ## Detailed design

 ### Validations in Sema